TSGU-OSC/Learn_FFmpeg_the_Hard_Way/basement/stream_parameters/README.md

 ### Learn timestample the hard way

-> This title is inspired by Leandro Moreira's tutorial, particularly echoing the approach of 'Learn FFmpeg libav the Hard Way.
+> This title is inspired by Leandro Moreira's tutorial, particularly echoing the approach of Learn FFmpeg libav the Hard Way.

 #### What is pts and dts